-Ecological restoration is the process of assisting the recovery of vegetation that has been degraded or completely destroyed in order to restore the health and integrity of the system.
+Ecological restoration is the process of assisting the recovery of vegetation that has been degraded or destroyed in order to restore the health and integrity of the system.
 A major challenge is to achieve effective large-scale restoration through the adoption of cost-effective approaches.
-Forest and ecological restoration provide a number of ecological benefits, including reconnection of forest fragments, strengthening of green infrastructure, maintenance of biodiversity and genetic resources, increased forest cover and maintenance of environmental services (water and climate), apart from multiple socioeconomic benefits.
+Forest and ecological restoration provide several ecological benefits, including reconnection of forest fragments, strengthening of green infrastructure, maintenance of biodiversity and genetic resources, increased forest cover and maintenance of environmental services (water and climate), apart from multiple socioeconomic benefits.

 Restoration, Water and Climate

-The experience of The Nature Conservancy
+The Experience of The Nature Conservancy

-Since 2006, The Nature Conservancy has been developing ecological restoration actions with various partners in priority areas for water production and agricultural sustainability in the States of Minas Gerais, São Paulo, Paraná, Santa Catarina, Rio de Janeiro, Bahia, Espírito Santo, Mato Grosso, Mato Grosso do Sul and Pará.
-The aim is to develop macro-regional strategies, contemplating the entire landscape, enabling the continued provision of environmental services, stimulating public policy, generating local employment and income, and fostering distinct links in the restoration chain, ranging from seed collection, seedling production, and the actual restoration of areas.
-With the approval the new “Forest Code” it is expected that the demand for the restoration of native vegetation across Brazil will increase to an estimated 24 million hectares.
-To address this major challenge, The Nature Conservancy has carried out research to obtain a better understanding of the forest restoration supply chain and developed strategic regional business plans, encouraging restoration not only from a compliance point of view, but also to generate economic benefits for rural property owners.
+Since 2006, TNC has been developing ecological restoration actions with various partners in priority areas for water production and agricultural sustainability in the states of Minas Gerais, São Paulo, Paraná, Santa Catarina, Rio de Janeiro, Bahia, Espírito Santo, Mato Grosso, Mato Grosso do Sul, and Pará.
+The aim is to develop macro-regional strategies that contemplate the entire landscape, enabling the continued provision of environmental services, stimulating public policy, generating local employment and income, and fostering distinct links in the restoration chain, ranging from seed collection, seedling production, and the actual restoration of areas.
+The approval of the new Forest Code in 2012, it is expected that the demand for the restoration of native vegetation across Brazil will increase to an estimated 24 million hectares.
+To address this major challenge, TNC has carried out research to obtain a better understanding of the forest-restoration supply chain.
+That allowed us to develop strategic regional business plans, encouraging restoration not only from a compliance point of view, but also to generate economic benefits for rural property owners.

 The Main Lines of Action

-New Restoration Technology
+New Restoration Technology and Monitoring

-TNC pursues innovation in restoration methodologies aimed at increasing efficiency and reducing costs and, together with IPEA, EMBRAPA and the Ministry of Environment, is currently conducting an assessment of forest restoration costs across Brazil by restoration approach, biome and state.
+TNC pursues innovation in restoration methodologies aimed at increasing efficiency and reducing costs.
+Together with the Institute of Applied Economic Research (IPEA), the Brazilian Agricultural Research Corporation (EMBRAPA) and the Ministry of the Environment, is currently assessing forest restoration costs across Brazil taking into consideration the restoration approach, biomes and states.
 One of the aims of the survey is to optimize partnerships and increase the cost effectiveness of project implementation.
-TNC develops and supports projects geared towards valuing forest products with the aim of developing models of restoration that have the potential to generate economic benefits for farmers.
-These projects involve the implementation of agroforestry and silvopastoral systems, planting of native species and/or planting of native species interspersed with exotic species.
-Examples include: the project (Sustain the Forest), supported by the Brazilian Development Bank in the south of the State of Sao Paulo and north of the State of Parana, and the project Cacau Mais Sustentavel(More Sustainable Cocoa), developed in Sao Felix do Xingu in the State of Para.
+TNC develops and supports projects geared toward valuing forest products aimed at developing models of restoration that have the potential to generate economic benefits to farmers.
+These projects involve the implementation of agroforestry and silvopastoral systems, planting of native species, and/or planting of native species interspersed with exotic species.
+Examples of these projects include Sustain the Forest, supported by the Brazilian Development Bank in the south of Sao Paulo state and north of the state of Parana, and the project Cacau Mais Sustentável (More Sustainable Cocoa), developed in São Félix do Xingu in the state of Pará.

 Dissemination and Capacity Building